-- 1. ARRIVAL TIME: The Bride, Groom, and entire wedding party MUST arrive forty (40) minutes before the scheduled starting time of the wedding.
-Please do NOT forget the stefana (crowns), silver tray, candles, and other necessary items! - 2.
-FOOD AND BEVERAGES WITHIN THE CATHEDRAL: With the exception of bottled water, food and beverages of any kind are expressly forbidden.
-Most especially, the introduction and consumption of alcoholic beverages in the bride's room or groom's side altar room, or any other area of the church building or grounds, is a most disrespectful violation of the sacred space of the Cathedral Sanctuary and will be met with confiscation and serious reprimand.
+- 1. ARRIVAL TIME: The Bride, Groom, and entire wedding party MUST arrive at least thirty (30) minutes before the scheduled starting time of the wedding.
+Please do NOT forget the stefana (crowns), silver tray, candles, and other necessary items! - FOOD AND BEVERAGES WITHIN THE CATHEDRAL: With the exception of bottled water, food and beverages of any kind are EXPRESSLY FORBIDDEN.
+Most especially, the introduction and consumption of alcoholic beverages in the bride's room, or groom's side altar room, or any other area of the Cathedral's buildings or grounds, is a most disrespectful violation of the sacred space of the Cathedral Sanctuary and will be met with confiscation and serious reprimand.

 ORGANIST: The only accompanying instrumentation permitted in the Cathedral during a wedding ceremony is the organ.
 Those couples desiring the services of Cathedral Organist, may contact us at: jenmaneva@hotmail.com or by phone at: 443.465.2761.
 The organist fee of \$250 is due thirty (30) days before the scheduled date of the wedding, made directly payable to Jeni Maneva.
-For more information please visit: www.saintsophiadc.com.
+For more information please visit: www.saintsophiadc.org.

 - 3. CHANTER: Saint Sophia Cathedral provides a chanter for the sacrament. - 4.
-PHOTOGRAPHY AND VIDEOGRAPHY: Photographs and/or video of the wedding ceremony are permitted, but to only ONE designated photographer and/or videographer.
-The photographer(s) and/or videographer(s) MUST arrive forty (40) minutes before the scheduled starting time of the wedding in order to present themselves to the Cathedral clergy for consultation and instruction.
-To ensure the proper dignity and solemnity of the sacrament, the use of flash photography or video lights is expressly FORBIDDEN.
-Our primary purpose on this day is to initiate the couple into the Holy Mystery of Marriage, NOT to create theater.
+PHOTOGRAPHY AND VIDEOGRAPHY: Photographs and/or video of the wedding ceremony are permitted.
+The photographer(s) and/or videographer(s) MUST arrive at least thirty (30) minutes before the scheduled start time of the wedding in order to present themselves to the Cathedral clergy for consultation and instruction.

 Finally, a maximum time limit of 20 minutes is allocated for picture taking after the completion of the wedding ceremony.
-This strict Cathedral policy MUST be respected and adhered to.
+This policy MUST be respected and adhered to.

-- 5. FLORIST AND FLORAL CONSIDERATIONS: Flowers are not a required item for the wedding ceremony.
+- 5. LIVESTREAMING: If interested in livestreaming the sacrament, please contact Pete at the Cathedral office at 202-838-1553 or by email at ptpoulos@saintsophiadc.com. - 6.
+FLORIST AND FLORAL CONSIDERATIONS: Flowers are not a required item for the wedding ceremony.
 However, many couples choose to provide flowers as decoration.
 For those who wish to do so, we recommend two floral arrangements for either side of the main altar.
 Some couples also choose to decorate the pews (either all, every other, or several front pews, on both sides of the center aisle) with either pew bows or flowers.
 Pews may be decorated, but WITHOUT adhesive tape, tacks, nails, staples, or any attachment that might damage the pews in any way.
-Finally, runners for the center aisle are NOT allowed in Saint Sophia Cathedral. - 6.
-EXITING THE CATHEDRAL: The throwing of rice, bird seed, koufeta, paper confetti, or solid objects of any kind, poses a serious and potentially dangerous hazard to those descending the front steps of the Cathedral after the wedding and is therefore expressly FORBIDDEN.
+Finally, runners for the center aisle are NOT allowed in Saint Sophia Cathedral.

+7. EXITING THE CATHEDRAL: The throwing of rice, bird seed, koufeta, paper confetti, or solid objects of any kind, poses a serious and potentially dangerous hazard to those descending the front steps of the Cathedral after the wedding and is therefore expressly FORBIDDEN.
 Also, consideration must be given to the plight of the Cathedral sexton, who in preparation for either the next sacrament or the next day's worship service is left alone with the daunting task of clean-up.